Here you can find a quick description of basic rigging variables, and a short discussion of how each variable can affect your rowing.

 Determining the correct hull size to suit your use is the most important decision as a guarantee of the best set up for your crew is assured.

-Some clubs due to limited resources, try to purchase a boat to suit a very broad range of user which really means some users will be compromised to a degree or have to make many changes to achieve a more suitable set up, a time consuming and frustrating pastime.
+Many clubs, due to limited resources of course, try to purchase a boat to suit a very broad range of user which really means some users will be compromised to a degree or have to make many changes to achieve a more suitable set up, a time consuming and frustrating pastime.

 As a starting point if we assume that most schools now own boats that are suitably sized for the crews that row them (as many problems can be seen with crews using equipment that is not suitable).
 However we still have situations where boats are passed down the line and certain changes may need to be made to help new users.